3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 Usage of media and external links
 _____________________________________________

 You can **use the media** referred to in the table content, even if you use a *template model*.
-To do this, you should use the media column, taking into account the fact that *Lizmap-Web-Client*
+To do this, you should use the media column, taking into account the fact that *Lizmap-Web-Client* automatically replaces the relative path of the type ``/media/myfile.jpg`` with the full URL to the file, accessible through the web interface.

-, il faut utiliser les colonnes de média en anticipant le fait que Lizmap-Web-Client remplace automatiquement le chemin relatif de type */media/monfichier.jpg* par l'URL complète avec laquelle on peut y accéder depuis l'interface WEB.

-On peut aussi utiliser des URL complètes pointant vers les liens ou des images hébergées sur un autre serveur.
+You can also use full URLs pointing to the pages or images on another server.

 Here an example of a template handling media and an external link: